minetest/minetest/.github/CONTRIBUTING.md

 If a Pull Request is not a bug fix:

-* If it matches a goal in [the roadmap](../doc/direction.md), then the PR should be labelled as "Roadmap" and the goal stated by number in the description.
+* If it matches a goal in [the roadmap](../doc/direction.md), then the PR should be labeled as "Roadmap" and the goal stated by number in the description.
 * If it doesn't match a goal, then it needs to receive a concept approval within a week of being opened to remain open.
 This 1 week deadline does not apply to PRs opened before the roadmap was adopted; instead, they may remain open or be